Ohara124c41/TUB-MSc_Thesis/README.md

 Optimizing Agent Behavior and Mitigating User Cognitive Load for Mixed Human-Robot Teams.

 # WORK-IN-PROGRESS
 This README will be complete in December 2019.
-The current version has been used to setup the environment on four machines:
+The current Windows information is not provided (rather intuitive but will still be added at a later time).
+The current version has been used to setup the virtual environment (ROS, etc.) on four machines:

 Assuming this project is cloned and utilizing the file architecture: